 - a large smart television or a UST (ultra short throw) projector and projection screen

 - one or more high resolution A/V source components such as a Blu-ray Disc player (which also plays conventional DVDs and music CDs) and/or video game console

-- a stand wide enough for supporting the TV/UST projector plus a front left and right bookshelf or satellite speaker sitting at each side of it (unless you prefer placing the front speakers atop their own stands at each side of the television stand, or go with a system with floor standing front speakers) and adequate space underneath for placing and directing the center channel speaker towards ear level and also holding components
+- a stand wide enough for supporting the TV/UST projector plus a front left and right bookshelf or satellite speaker sitting at each side of it (unless you prefer placing the front speakers atop their own stands at each side of the television stand) and adequate space underneath for placing and directing the center channel speaker towards ear level and also holding components

 - one or more pairs of floor stands and/or wall mounting brackets for proper placement of smaller bookshelf/satellite front left and right speakers, side surrounds and/or rear speakers